On Global Rates for Regularization Methods based on Secant Derivative Approximations: Introduction

-\item We present a global rate analysis of the High-Order Secant Update (HOSU) recently proposed in \cite{Welzel2024} that extends the well-known quasi-Newton updates PSB \cite{Broyden1965} and DFP \cite{Fletcher1963,Davidon59} to approximating tensors of order $p\geq3$.
-Our proposal refreshes the tensor approximations every $m$ iterations, either by using an exact tensor evaluation or a finite-difference one. \item Our results apply to the case when $p=2$, where we consider the standard PSB and DFP quasi-Newton methods. \item All of our algorithms are fully adaptive and objective function free.
-Thus, we do not require function evaluations to ensure convergence. \item A finite difference framework, where we use the $(p-1)$th order derivative to compute an approximation of the $p$th order tensor every $m$ steps is also covered by our results.
-Since the required error depends on the past steps of the algorithm, the length of the finite difference step is explicit and depends only past iterates' information and algorithm hyper-parameters. \end{itemize} In particular, when specifying our result for the case $p=2$, we are able to reach an $(\epsilon_1, \epsilon_2)$ second-order stationary point in $\mathcal{O}\left(n \max[ \epsilon_1^{-3/2}, \epsilon_2^{-3}]\right)$ calls of the gradient for second-order methods that approximate Hessians with finite differences every $m$ steps with the use of quasi-Newton PSB or DFP approximations on the remaining iterations.
+\item Our results apply to the case when $p=2$, where we consider the standard PSB and DFP quasi-Newton methods. \item All of our algorithms are fully adaptive and objective function free.
+Thus, we do not require function evaluations to ensure convergence. \item A finite difference framework, where we use the $(p-1)$th order derivative to compute an approximation of the $p$th-order tensor every $m$ steps is also covered by our results.
+Since the required error depends on the past steps of the algorithm, the length of the finite difference step is explicit and depends only past iterates' information and algorithm hyper-parameters. \item {We perform preliminary numerical tests for the variously proposed inexact third-order methods.
+Experiments on both the deterministic and noisy cases highlight the merit of the High-Order Secant Update (HOSU), the approximation's refreshment for every $m$ iterations for well chosen $m$ and the usefulness of the OFFO update rule in the inexact noisy case. } \end{itemize} In particular, when specifying our result for the case $p=2$, we are able to reach an $(\epsilon_1, \epsilon_2)$ second-order stationary point in $\mathcal{O}\left(n \max[ \epsilon_1^{-3/2}, \epsilon_2^{-3}]\right)$ calls of the gradient for second-order methods that approximate Hessians with finite differences every $m$ steps with the use of quasi-Newton PSB or DFP approximations on the remaining iterations.
 When $p=3$, we devise a ``quasi-Newton high-order'' method that does not compute the third-order tensor but approximates it with the (HOSU) scheme in \cite{Welzel2024} and with finite differences of the Hessian every $m$ steps.
-For this method that uses only Hessian and gradient evaluations, we obtain a complexity bound $\mathcal{O}\left(n \max[ \epsilon_1^{-4/3}, \epsilon_2^{-1/2}]\right)$.
-Our analysis will be similar in some aspects to that of \cite{GraJerToin24}: we will use some of its results and the proofs in this paper will remain in the same spirit.
+For this method that uses only Hessian and gradient evaluations, we obtain a complexity bound $\mathcal{O}\left(n \max[ \epsilon_1^{-4/3}, \epsilon_2^{-1/2}]\right)$. {Building on the OFFO paradigm for high-order methods introduced in \cite{OFFO-ARp,GraJerToin24}, we derive complexity guarantees for finding second-order stationary points while employing secant-based approximations of the $p$th-order derivative tensor \cite{Welzel2024}.} Our analysis will be similar in some aspects to that of \cite{GraJerToin24}: we will use some of its results and the proofs in this paper will remain in the same spirit.
 The common elements of the analysis stem from the use of the same update rule for the regularization parameter, which has been shown to handle inexactness in the tensor derivatives.
 However, we improve upon \cite{GraJerToin24} by removing a restrictive condition on the negative curvature of the approximate Hessian, which would otherwise hinder the application of our algorithm in the quasi-Newton and secant tensor cases.
 Our focus here is also different or more specific than in \cite{GraJerToin24}: we are in the deterministic case and aim to find explicit second- and higher-order derivative approximations from lower order derivatives, of quasi-Newton and secant type, that achieve fast global rates of convergence.
 Before stating our assumptions and algorithmic framework, we detail the notations used in subsequent developments.